scionproto/scion/go/examples/discovery_client/README.md

 This is a sample client that uses the library support for querying the discovery service.
-To successfully request topology files, a server needs to be running. `server.sh` is a simple script to start an http server.
+To successfully request topology files, a discovery service needs to be running. `server.sh`starts a simple HTTP server that serves a static topology file.

 ```
 ./server.sh path/to/topology.json
 ```

-The client application periodically fetches the topology file from one of the available discovery services.
+The client application periodically fetches the topology file from the discovery service.
 The first topology file that is received is written to stdout.
 All subsequent topology files are simply logged.

 The client application has two ways of getting the initial topology